HL7/cql/input/pages/03-developersguide.md

 If the unit conversion is valid, the expression results in a quantity with the target units.
 If the unit conversion is invalid, the result is [.kw]#null#.

-[.note-warning]
-____

-Note that implementations are not required to support quantity conversion.
+> Note that implementations are not required to support quantity conversion.
 Implementations that do support unit conversion shall do so according to the conversion specified by UCUM.
 Implementations that do not support unit conversion shall throw an error if an unsupported unit conversion is requested with this operation.

-____
+{: .note-warning}

 #### Implicit Conversions